Here is a common question about vaccinating foster animals answered by ASPCA Shelter Medicine Services veterinarians.

 Overall foster homes are more likely to be closer to a shelter environment than they are to a “regular” home.
 Because of the nature of how most of us live, foster homes are at significant risk of environmental contamination.
 At the same time, we often place our most vulnerable animals into foster care: the very young, those recovering from injury or illness, or animals who are highly stressed, just to name a few.

 We generally recommend considering foster homes to be similar to shelter environments and vaccinating them accordingly.
-For the foster program asking the question here, this would mean starting vaccinations at four weeks of age and continuing every two weeks up to 20 weeks or for as long as the animals remain in the foster home or the shelter’s care.
+This would mean starting vaccinations at four weeks of age and continuing every two weeks up to 20 weeks or for as long as the animals remain in the foster home or the shelter’s care.
+This frequency can sometimes be increased to every 3-4 weeks for kittens in a low risk foster home setting.
+Low risk would include foster homes where sanitation and infection control protocols are properly followed, only one animal or litter is fostered at a time, and there is no significant concern about exposure to infectious disease from any previous foster animals."